open-meteo/open-meteo/docs/getting-started.md

 - For all forecast data, 150 GB disk space are recommended.
 If only a small selection for weather variables is used, just a couple of GB are fine.

 ## Running the API
-There are different option to run Open-Meteo: Docker, native and with prebuilt ubuntu focal packages.
+There are different option to run Open-Meteo: Docker, native and with prebuilt ubuntu jammy packages.

 ### Running on docker
 To quickly compile and run Open-Meteo, docker can be used.
 It will run an container which exposes the open-meteo API to http://127.0.0.1:8080.
 Afterwards weather datasets can be downloaded.